 Keystone, Scranton set for D3 tourney; Misericordia to host

-After winning its 19th consecutive conference title by sweeping Penn State-Harrisburg for the United East crown Saturday, Keystone will head to Dallas as part of the regional being hosted by Misericordia, the No. 11-ranked team in the nation, according to d3baseball.com.
-The Giants will face Middlebury (30-11), the New England Small College Athletic Conference champion, in one of the first two games on Friday; The Cougars host St. John Fisher (26-17), which won the Empire 8 Conference last week.
+After winning its 19th consecutive conference title by sweeping Penn State Harrisburg for the United East crown Saturday, Keystone will head to Dallas as part of the regional being hosted by Misericordia, the No. 11-ranked team in the nation, according to d3baseball.com.
+The Giants will face Middlebury (30-11), the New England Small College Athletic Conference champion, in one of the first two games Friday; the Cougars host St. John Fisher (26-17), which won the Empire 8 Conference last week.

 Head coach Mike Bartoletti’s Royals, who stormed through the Landmark Conference tournament at Volpe Field, will face North Carolina Wesleyan on Friday in Newport News, Virginia.
 The Battling Bishops (33-11) won the USA South Conference championship series over Brevard College on Saturday.